seenigel/NND1/fall-2017/data/news-design/readme.md

 ## What does it mean to design for news?

 Today's internet is a fairly uniform place.
 Most websites look the same.
 Which means most news stories visually look the same.
-(Don't believe me?
-Check out this gif I made.)

 Because of this, one of the most effective ways to help your story get read is to package it in a unique, different, or attractive way.